• Skip to primary navigation

 Ranch ManagerResponsible for overseeing livestock, crop or dairy operations, implementing land and wildlife management techniques, managing hunting programs, and coordinating ranch personnel on designated properties.

 Environmental LobbyistWork to persuade politicians to pass laws, policies, and regulations for a cleaner environment.
 They accomplish this by developing campaigns, advocating, fundraising, and creating advertising campaigns aimed to make a difference on political and environmental issues.
-Their job involves many meetings and coordination with legislators, representing their organization at media events as well preparing press releases and information literature.
+Their job involves many meetings and coordination with legislators, representing their organization at media events as well as preparing press releases and information literature.

 Environmental Policy AnalystObjectively research and analyze the potential impacts that policies and laws have on the environment, public health, and the economy to make recommendations to governmental officials and organizations on how to improve policy effectiveness or implementation.
 Analysts may also be involved in designing new policy.